• Skip to primary navigation

 Here are more of my favorite Halloween recipes!

-📞 The last word
+📞 Wrapping it up: the last word

-I love this adorable pumpkin shaped appetizer for Halloween parties, fall get-togethers, and it even makes a great Thanksgiving snack!
+I love this adorable pumpkin-shaped appetizer for Halloween parties, fall get-togethers, and it even makes a great Thanksgiving snack!

-Such a cute idea for this time of year!
+A fall cheeseball is such a cute idea for this time of year!
 If you're doing a party check out this Halloween meatloaf from my friend Deb at Bowl Me Over!

 It's the best cheese ball for fall because you don't have to make it a jack-o-lantern with the black olives but can leave it plain.
 That way it works all season long!